 Pre-Conference Federal Construction HR Workshop Returns

-Registration is now open for the 2020 Construction HR and Training Professionals Virtual Conference and pre-conference Federal Construction HR Workshop.
+The 2020 Construction HR and Training Professionals Conference and pre-conference Federal Construction HR Workshop has officially gone virtual.
 The workshop is scheduled for September 23 and 24, with the full conference to follow on October 6, 7 and 8.
-The conference and workshop are regularly pre-approved for HRCI CEU credits as well as SHRM credits through self-submission after the conference.
-Updates on final HRCI CEUs will be shared soon.

 AGC's “HR/TED Conference” this year provides three days of education and networking for HR, training, and workforce development professionals in the construction industry.
 Educational sessions for training professionals cover the most cutting-edge techniques in training and development currently in use and envisioned for the future in the industry.
 The HR sessions help HR professionals in the industry remain up to date and compliant with employment laws and best practices.
 Some sessions interest both HR and training professionals alike.